mediassarQlikBranch/SimpleFieldSelect/README.md

 - more visualization parameters added, maybe

 For date picker jQuery UI component is used.
 CSS is parsed for only required parts.
+Select2 (select2.org) plugin is used for select2 dropdown visualization.